Contributing to the SciPy documentation#

 Adding or editing tutorials as Jupyter notebooks#

-Under the doc/source/notebooks/ folder of the SciPy tree you can find a few documents written in MyST-NB format.
-These files are executable, meaning that their content is executed when the SciPy documentation is built (locally or on CI) and any outputs generated by the execution are rendered in the final HTML files, which you can see listed in the user guide.
+Under the doc/source/ folder of the SciPy tree you can find a few documents written in MyST-NB format.
+These files are executable, meaning that their content is executed when the SciPy documentation is built (locally or on CI) and any outputs generated by the execution are rendered in the final HTML files.

 If you have a document written in Jupyter notebook format (an .ipynb file) and would like to submit it as part of the SciPy documentation, there are two options: you can convert it into a MyST Markdown file, and work with a .md file only, or you can pair your .ipynb file with a .md file and work with both.
 Note that .ipynb files should not be submitted to the SciPy documentation.